Home

 Jack Minor

-As a 22-year-old, on June 10, 1912, Jack married 16-year-old Nellie Ramella (1895-1977), a native of Punxsutawney, Jefferson County, PA, and the daughter of James and May (McGivern) Ramella.
+As a 22-year-old, on June 10, 1912, Jack entered into the rite of matrimony with 16-year-old Nellie Ramella (1895-1977), a native of Punxsutawney, Jefferson County, PA, and the daughter of James and May (McGivern) Ramella.
 Rev. A.M.
 Eley, pastor of the First Baptist Church, performed the nuptials.
 Nellie fibbed on her marriage license, giving her age as 18.
 At the time, Jack was employed as a coal miner and lived in Roswell, Tuscarawas County, OH.

-They together bore a brood of five children: J. Charles Minor, Richard Minor, Emma E. Jones Kail, Raymond E. Minor and Joan Johnson.
+They together bore a brood of five children: J. Charles Minor, Richard Minor, Emma E. Jones Kail, Raymond E. "Pete" Minor and Joanne Johnson.

 The Minors moved to Tuscarawas, Tuscarawas County, OH in about 1916.
 They were members of the St. James Lutheran Church.
 In June 1917, with World War I raging in Europe, Jack was required to register for the military draft.
 At the time, he was a driver for P.J.
 Corll in Youngstown, Mahoning County, and lived in the city at 1302 South.
 The registration agent noted on Jack's card that he had "one arm off."